geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 I mean, nothing can hang.
 It has a fixed number of iterations.
 It probably just produces the wrong answer.
-But yeah, no, the paper that he took it from, like, you could say the code looks complicated, but the paper that he took it from looks equally complicated, so...
+But yeah, no, the paper that he took it from, like, you could say the code looks complicated, but the paper that he took it from looks equally complicated, so..

 ##### **Geohot or Chenyu** [[01:06:47](https://www.youtube.com/watch?v=nNXwJ320Dww&t=4007)]
 I don't know.